tteeoo/sest/README.md

 ```

 ## Security
 To be frank, I am no cryptography expert, and one may find a flaw in this system.
-I'm (interperet this how you wish) 99% sure that it's perfectly fine for storing sensitive information.
+I'm (interpret this how you wish) 99% sure that it's perfectly fine for storing sensitive information.

 So, here's how it works:
 * A random salt is generated and used with your password in an Argon2id hash